 Which foods are rich in vitamin B?

-This vitamin is important for keeping body tissues, such as gums and muscles in good shape.
+This vitamin is important for keeping body tissues, such as gums, bones, and blood vessels in good shape.
 C is also key if you get a cut or wound because it helps you heal.

 This vitamin also helps your body resist infection.
 This means that even though you can't always avoid getting sick, vitamin C makes it a little harder for your body to become infected with an illness.